 How profitable a bank is affects its safety and soundness.
 Earnings can be retained by the bank, expanding its capital buffer, or be used to address problematic loans, likely making the bank more resilient in tough times.
 Conversely, losses take away from a bank's ability to do those things.

 Premier Community Bank of Florida scored 4 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Premier Community Bank of Florida's most recent annualized quarterly return on equity was 1.83 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one key measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Premier Community Bank of Florida was 1.40 percent, below the national average of 8.10 percent.

 The bank reported net income of $360,000 on total equity of $26.2 million for the twelve months ended December 31, 2017.
 The bank had an annualized return on average assets, or ROA, of 0.20 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.